 Cairo International (CAI).
 Egypt’s primary international gateway and EgyptAir’s hub.
 Two main passenger terminals (T2 opened 2009, T3 the EgyptAir hub).
 Designated smoking areas at both terminals; some airline lounges include smoking sections.
 Africa-Europe-Middle East transit hub.

 Hurghada (HRG).
 Red Sea resort gateway, popular with European package tourists (Russian, German, British).
-Outdoor smoking zones at terminal entrances; some inside facilities depending on terminal usage.
+Outdoor smoking areas at terminal entrances; some inside facilities depending on terminal usage.

 Sharm El Sheikh (SSH).
 Sinai Peninsula resort gateway.
-Similar to Hurghada — designed for tourist transit, with smoking zones at appropriate locations.
+Similar to Hurghada — designed for tourist transit, with smoking areas at appropriate locations.

 Luxor (LXR).
 Gateway to the Valley of the Kings and ancient Egyptian sites.
-Smaller airport with designated smoking zones at terminal entrances.
+Smaller airport with designated smoking areas at terminal entrances.

 Tips for Smokers at Egyptian Airports